-Flooding begins in Mozambique in wake of Cyclone Kenneth
+Serious flooding in Mozambique in wake of Cyclone Kenneth

 This was the first time in recorded history that the southern African nation has been hit by two cyclones in one season, again raising concerns about climate change.

-The International Federation of Red Cross and Red Crescent Societies has reported heavy damage to Cabo Delgado province, with the communities of Macomia, Quissanga and Mocimboa da Praia of highest concern.
+The International Federation of Red Cross and Red Crescent Societies earlier reported heavy damage to Cabo Delgado province, with the communities of Macomia, Quissanga and Mocimboa da Praia of highest concern.

-About 3,500 homes in parts of Cabo Delgado were partially or fully destroyed by the cyclone, with electricity cut, some roads blocked and at least one key bridge collapsed.
+About 3,500 homes in parts of Cabo Delgado were partially or fully destroyed by the cyclone, with some roads blocked and at least one key bridge collapsed.
 Some schools and health centers were damaged.

+Already, livelihoods have been lost and people are wondering how they will cope in a country struggling with one of the world’s highest poverty rates.

+With notebook and pen in hand, elderly Luis Momade walked near the beach in Pemba on Saturday, taking advantage of a lull in the rains to quantify the damage from the cyclone.
+The president of the local Paquite Residents Association, his notebook was almost full with names and figures of boats damaged or destroyed.

 Follow Africa news at https://twitter.com/AP_Africa